Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 The Connect app on iPadOS, showing the JBL Xtreme 2 Settings page, with the Voice Assistance button highlighted.

-In the previous screenshot, the button we are calling Play / Pause is set to perform the Play / Pause function.
+In the previous screenshot, the button we are calling Play / Pause defaults to performing the Play / Pause function.
 Note the orange colored setting near the bottom of that screenshot.

-But if we want that button to get Siri’s attention, instead of pausing our music, we could tap the Voice Assistant screen item.
+But if we want that button to get Siri’s attention, we could tap the Voice Assistant screen item.
 This changes the Play / Pause button into a Voice Assistant Action button.
-In this mode, pressing this button alerts the voice assistant on your source Bluetooth device that you wish to ask or command something of it.
+In this mode, pressing this button alerts the voice assistant.
+It signals to the source device that you wish to ask something of it.

 Move Ahead in a Playlist with the Play / Pause Button